SheepTester-forks/curricular-analytics-exploration/README.md

 **course_names3.py** outputs `course_names3.txt`.
 This is an implementation of Arturo's [course name cleanup algorithm](https://www.overleaf.com/read/ncghhmgtxtgb), and it lists all the unique course names resulting from the algorithm and how often they occur.

 **CourseMetrics.jl** produces `files/courses_fa12.csv`, a CSV file containing the complexity and centrality scores of each identifiable course (i.e. courses with a course code) in each major curriculum.
+Used for [reports](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1) on Tableau.

 **CourseOverlap.jl** produces `files/course_overlap.csv`, a CSV file containing the percentage of how many courses in each major curriculum overlaps with another curriculum.
+Used for [reports](https://public.tableau.com/app/profile/sean.yen/viz/reports_16591343716100/Report1) on Tableau.

 **curricula_index.py** outputs `files/curricula_index.csv`, a CSV file containing the school, department, and Curricular Analytics curriculum URL of every major.
 As a module, it exports `urls`, which maps majors to their URL.
+Used for [curriculum_index](https://public.tableau.com/app/profile/sean.yen/viz/curriculum_index/Index) on Tableau.

 **department_names.py** outputs `departments.txt`, which compares the list of unique department codes of the degree plans available with the department codes from the ISIS major code spreadsheet.
 This is to figure out which department names I don't need to get the name for.